EmbySupport/Emby.Docs/Metadata-manager.md

 The **Image refresh mode** options will only affect the images that the server uses.

 - Download only missing images (the default option) will only download images that are missing from the existing image collection.
-- Download and replace images will force the server to redownload all of the images for the media item.
+- Download and replace images will force the server to re-download all of the images for the media item.
 - Selecting **None** will prevent the server from changing any of the existing images and keep it from downloading more.

 #### Identifying items